sashavor/sashavor.github.io/_pages/about.md

 I am currently a Research Scientist at [HuggingFace](https://huggingface.co/){:target="_blank"}, where I work on the ethical and societal impacts of Machine Learning models and datasets.

-I am also a co-chair of the Carbon Footprint WG of the [Big Science Workshop](https://bigscience.huggingface.co/){:target="_blank"} and a co-founder of [Climate Change AI (CCAI)](https://www.climatechange.ai/){:target="_blank"}, an organization which catalyzes impactful work applying machine learning to the climate crisis.
+I am also a co-chair of the Carbon Footprint WG of the [Big Science Workshop](https://bigscience.huggingface.co/){:target="_blank"} and a founding member of [Climate Change AI (CCAI)](https://www.climatechange.ai/){:target="_blank"}, an organization which catalyzes impactful work applying machine learning to the climate crisis.

 My goal in research is to contribute towards understanding the data and techniques used for developing Machine Learning approaches, as well as to contribute to the growing field of 'AI for Good', applying AI to high-impact societal problems like climate change, health, education, and humanitarian response.
 Most recently, I have been working on analyzing the data used for training large language models, as well as quantifying the carbon footprint of AI algorithms.

+You can contact me at: sasha.luccioni(at)huggingface.co

 News
 ======
+* I will be joining the WiML Board of Directors in Spring 2022!
 * I will be Senior Area Chair on the Green NLP track of [NAACL 2022](https://2022.naacl.org/){:target="_blank"}.
 * I was an area chair on the Ethics for NLP track for [EMNLP 2021](https://2021.emnlp.org/){:target="_blank"}.
 * My recent article, *"What’s in the Box?
 An Analysis of Undesirable Content in the Common Crawl Corpus"* got accepted to [ACL-IJCNLP 2021](https://2021.aclweb.org/){:target="_blank"}!